percwg/perc-wg/double/draft-ietf-perc-double.md

 Open Issue: The WG is currently considering how to handle Flex FEC.
 The main issue of concern is that the FEC Header, which is needed for repair, is part of the RTP payload.
+Flex FEC and be done before or after the SRTP process with the order controlled by signalling.
-As explained in [@I-D.ietf-payload-flexible-fec-scheme], "the default order of operations for this FEC payload format SHALL be SRTP followed by FEC" which ensures that even if the relay can read the RTP payload for the FEC packets, that does not provide the relay with access to the original media.
-Additionally, [@I-D.ietf-rtcweb-fec] recommends not using additional FEC only m-line in SDP for the repair packets.
+[@I-D.ietf-rtcweb-fec] recommends not using additional FEC only m-line in SDP for the repair packets.

 # Recommended Inner and Outer Cryptographic Transforms